yuan0629/Matrix-Completion-Bandit/README.md

 # Matrix-Completion-Bandit
-Code to reproduce simulation results, figures, and real data analysis results for the paper "Online Policy Learning and Inference by Matrix Completion" by Congyuan Duan, Jingyang Li, and Dong Xia.
+Code to reproduce simulation results, figures, and real data analysis results for the paper "Online Policy Learning and Inference by Matrix Completion".

 ## Organization